-Bananas also provide your goat with plenty of healthy vitamins, including vitamin C and vitamin B6.
+Bananas also give your goat plenty of healthy vitamins, including vitamins C and B6.
 It’s also a good source of vitamin A, calcium, potassium, magnesium, and phosphorus.

-Bananas are a source of omega fats which can help reduce swelling, help eye development, and promotes healthy skin.
+Bananas are a source of omega fats which can help reduce swelling, help eye development, and promote healthy skin.

 How Should I Feed My Goat Banana?

 You can slice up a banana or mash it in a bowl to give to your goats.
 One banana every few days should be more than enough to give your goat a treat without creating a problem.

 - Preheat oven to 300 degrees.